fkbenjamin/BlockChainIntro/README.md

 ![Blockchain Branches](bcminerblocksequel.jpg?raw=true "Blockchain Branches A and B")

+In this case the chain of miner **A** was faster in mining new blocks and all miners who receive this broadcasted version of the blockchain will continue to work on it.
+Miner **B** was *"unlucky"* and his version will be disregarded.
+He will receive no reward and has to continue to work on the version of miner **A**.

 # Wallets and Smart contracts
 So **A**lice wants to send some ETH to **B**ob.
 But how does she or the blockchain know who **B**ob is on the network?
 If you have an account at a regular bank, you usually get an *IBAN (International Bank Account Number)*, that you can give to people so they know where to send money.